BestTimesToVisit.com Logo

 Taxi

-Taxis are readily available throughout Samarkand, offering door-to-door service.
-Negotiate the fare beforehand, especially for longer distances or trips outside the city center.
-Apps like Yandex Taxi are becoming increasingly popular.
+Taxis are readily available, offering door-to-door service.
+Negotiate the fare beforehand, especially for longer distances outside the city center.
+Apps like Yandex Taxi are useful for pre-booking.

 Bicycle